CrackinLLC/Zeyon/README.md

 # HarnessUI

+_NOTE:_ As of 10/2/24, this project is not ready for standalone use.
+It is the underlying architecture for another project currently being built, and is in the process of being abtracted for use across many other projects.
+If this note is still here, then the library is probably not yet ready for general use.

 HarnessUI is a TypeScript-based front-end framework designed to streamline the development of dynamic, data-driven web applications.
 It provides a robust architecture centered around models, collections, and views, enabling developers to build scalable and maintainable applications with ease.

 ## Key Features